w3c-webmob/w3c-webmob-website/Overview.md

 Work Mode
 ---------

-The work done by the group is carried out on our [publicly archived mailing list](http://lists.w3.org/Archives/Public/public-web-mobile/)
+The work done by the group is primarily carried out on our [publicly archived mailing list](http://lists.w3.org/Archives/Public/public-web-mobile/)
 <public-web-mobile@w3.org>.
-In addition there will be a number of face to face meetings.
+Additionally, we hold [teleconferences](#teleconferences) to progress our work and we will hold a number of [face to face meetings](#f2fmeetings).

 Action items and issues are tracked in the [group's tracker](http://www.w3.org/Mobile/IG/track/).